hackingclimate/mvp/docs/community/socials.md

 ---
 id: socials
-title: Socials
+title: Socials 📱
-sidebar_label: Socials
+sidebar_label: Socials 📱
 ---

-# Socials

 ### Keybase Team 💬

 We use keybase to communicate.
-Before reading further you should join our community and introduce yourself!
+Please say hi and introduce yourself!

 > ⚠️ Search for `1hive` in keybase